News Arena

 R Praggnanandhaa becomes the first Indian to win Norway Chess, defeating Vincent Keymer in the final round to secure the prestigious title.

-Grandmaster R Praggnanandhaa scripted history as he became the first Indian to win the prestigious Norway Chess title with a final-round victory over Germany's Vincent Keymer here on Friday.
+Grandmaster R Praggnanandhaa etched his name in the history books as he became the first Indian to win the prestigious Norway Chess title with a final-round victory over Germany’s Vincent Keymer here, capping off a brilliant campaign in style.

 TOP CATEGORIES